Serving All of Georgia, Florida, & Texas

 Some real-world examples of tragedies that might lead to viable wrongful death claims include:

-• Vehicular Accidents – Motorists, whether they are the drivers of passenger cars, motorcyclists, or licensed professional truckers, are capable of causing fatal accidents due to negligence, reckless driving, intoxication, or failure to obey traffic laws.
+• Vehicular Accidents: Auto accidents, whether they are the drivers of passenger cars, motorcyclists, or licensed professional truckers, are capable of causing fatal accidents due to negligence, reckless driving, drunk driving, intoxication, or failure to obey traffic laws.
+For more auto accident details, you can contact our Statesboro car accident lawyer.

-How Long Do You Have to Sue for Wrongful Death in Georgia?
+How Long Do You Have to Sue for Wrongful Death in Statesboro, GA?

 According to section 9-3-33 of the State of Georgia Operational Code, the statute of limitations for filing a wrongful death claim in the state is typically two years from the date of the death in question.